stan-dev/design-docs/designs/0027-adjoint-ode.md

 problems involving more states and more parameters.
 Examples are large pharmacokinetic / pharmacodynamic systems or physiological based pharmacokinetic models or bigger susceptible infectious & removed models.
-As the adjoint ODE method will grow the computational cost only linearly with states and parameters, the modelers can more freely increase the complexity of the ODE model without having to worry too much about infeasible inference times.
+The adjoint ODE method will grow the computational cost only linearly with states and parameters and therefore the modelers can more freely increase the complexity of the ODE model without having to worry too much about infeasible inference times.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation